Enrico Fermi: Postwar work

 In his later years, Fermi continued teaching at the University of Chicago, where he was a founder of what later became the Enrico Fermi Institute.
 His PhD students in the postwar period included Owen Chamberlain, Geoffrey Chew, Jerome Friedman, Marvin Goldberger, Tsung-Dao Lee, Arthur Rosenfeld and Sam Treiman.
 Jack Steinberger was a graduate student, and Mildred Dresselhaus was highly influenced by Fermi during the year she overlapped with him as a PhD student.
 Fermi conducted important research in particle physics, especially related to pions and muons.
 He made the first predictions of pion-nucleon resonance, relying on statistical methods, since he reasoned that exact answers were not required when the theory was wrong anyway.
 In a paper coauthored with Chen Ning Yang, he speculated that pions might actually be composite particles.
 The idea was elaborated by Shoichi Sakata.
 It has since been supplanted by the quark model, in which the pion is made up of quarks, which completed Fermi's model, and vindicated his approach.

 Fermi wrote a paper "On the Origin of Cosmic Radiation" in which he proposed that cosmic rays arose through material being accelerated by magnetic fields in interstellar space, which led to a difference of opinion with Teller.
 Fermi examined the issues surrounding magnetic fields in the arms of a spiral galaxy.
 He mused about what is now referred to as the "Fermi paradox": the contradiction between the presumed probability of the existence of extraterrestrial life and the fact that contact has not been made.

 Toward the end of his life, Fermi questioned his faith in society at large to make wise choices about nuclear technology.
 He said:

 Death

 Fermi underwent what was called an "exploratory" operation in Billings Memorial Hospital in October 1954, after which he returned home.
 Fifty days later he died of inoperable stomach cancer in his home in Chicago.
 He was 53.
-Fermi suspected working near the nuclear pile involved great risk but he pressed on because the benefits outweighed the risks to his personal safety.
+Fermi suspected working near the nuclear pile involved great risk but he pressed on because he felt the benefits outweighed the risks to his personal safety.
 Two of his graduate student assistants working near the pile also died of cancer.

-A memorial service was held at the University of Chicago chapel, where colleagues Samuel K. Allison, Emilio Segrè, and Herbert L. Anderson spoke to mourn the loss of one of the world's "most brilliant and productive physicists."
+A memorial service was held at the University of Chicago chapel, where colleagues Samuel K. Allison, Emilio Segrè, and Herbert L. Anderson spoke to mourn the loss of one of the world's "most brilliant and productive physicists".
 His body was interred at Oak Woods Cemetery where a private graveside service for the immediate family took place presided by a Lutheran chaplain.